-The physical aspect of this Major emphasises the systematic study of environmental processes, climate change, landforms and geologic developments.
+The physical aspect of this study area emphasises the systematic study of environmental processes, climate change, landforms and geologic developments.
 The human aspect focuses on development, cities and communities, economic processes, human behaviour and interaction with the environment and cultural studies.
 You will gain an analytical and critical perception of the current state of the environment as well as global challenges such as climate change and sustainable development concepts, using state-of-the-art research methods and techniques such as geographic information systems

-This Major allows you to choose from a range of units on offer, enabling you to shape your degree to suit your particular areas of interest.
+This study area allows you to choose from a range of units on offer, enabling you to shape your degree to suit your particular areas of interest.
 Some of the units include field trips to provide opportunities for experiential learning.

-To study GES you can enrol for the IIE Bachelor of Social Science degree with a major in GES, offered at IIE MSA.
-If direct access to this degree is not possible, you can explore entry through the Social Science stream of our Foundation Programme.
+To study GES you can enrol for the IIE Bachelor of Social Science degree with a study area in GES, offered at IIE MSA.

 Following completion of your three-year Bachelor’s degree, you can articulate into the IIE Bachelor of Social Science Honours degree with a specialisation in GES.
 An IIE Postgraduate Diploma in Water Management is also offered at IIE MSA.
 Subsequent to completing these, you can articulate into a IIE Master of Philosophy in Integrated Water Management, or a research IIE Master of Philosophy (specialisation in GES).
 All these IIE degrees are offered at IIE MSA.

 The multidisciplinary nature of Geography and Environmental Science and the transferable skills students develop, offers graduates a range of opportunities.
 Graduates for example go on to build careers as: